-Turtle Bay Resort is a massive resort located on the North Shore.
-The resort owns 585 acres with 5 miles of ocean front property.
+Turtle Bay Resort is a massive resort located on the Oahu North Shore.
+The resort owns 585 acres with 5 miles of oceanfront property.
 There are 410 hotel rooms and 42 cottages as well as ocean villas that offer bigger accommodations.

 Courtyard by Marriott North Shore is a great place to stay especially if you are planning on going to the Polynesian Cultural Center.
 They practically share a parking lot.
-We stayed here on our last trip and loved it.
-The pool is really nice and we are fans of Marriott!
+One thing that we love is that the pool is really nice.
+We have stayed here many times and loved it.
+Last time the front desk even gave me a box of Hawaiian chocolates.

-Airbnb is always an option.
+VRBO is always an option.
 There are a lot of houses that you can rent.
 This is usually a great option when traveling with larger families.
-I have a coupon code that will get you $55 off if it is your first time booking on Airbnb.
-Just click the link above!
+You can even get accommodations at Turtle Bay through VRBO.

 Best North Shore Beaches